 A country renowned for their organic farming practices among the South/Central American countries as well as rainforests, beaches, mountains and waterfalls in a tropical climate.
 You can learn about ecotourism in the best destination for it.
 Costa Rica is a perfect winter WWOOFing destination.

 Plenty of vineyards for all you wine lovers out there!
 There are well over 1000 hosts in France, making it one of the top countries for WWOOFing.
 Learn how to bake French bread at a boulangerie, or work on a lavender field in the south.
-France is a romantic destination for WWOOFers.
 Imagine bringing your new French baking skills home to share.

 Another English-speaking nation with a dramatic landscape and unique farming options.
 Adventurers flock to New Zealand for the array of outdoor activities.
 You can bungee jump, hike, swim, kayak, climb, surf, scuba dive, raft, and skydive.
 On top of that, Lord of the Rings fans can visit the hobbit houses.
 If you’re particularly interested in working with livestock and don’t mind a long flight, New Zealand is an idyllic setting for volunteering.

 A thriving aquaculture industry for those of you who have a passion for fishing.
-Located in the southern hemisphere, the seasons are reversed.
-Our summer is their winter.
-Thus, if you want to WWOOF in the summer without sweltering temperatures, South Africa provides a mild climate during our summer months.
+Located in the southern hemisphere, the seasons are reversed, so if you want to WWOOF in the summer without sweltering temperatures, South Africa provides a mild climate during our summer months.
 Going on a safari on an off day sounds pretty neat too.

 What to Consider Before WWOOFing